-- 6.1 Assessment of environmental impacts shall be completed -- appropriate to the scale, intensity of forest management and the uniqueness of the affected resources -- and adequately integrated into management systems.
-Assessments shall include landscape level considerations as well as the impacts of on-site processing facilities.
-Environmental impacts shall be assessed prior to commencement of site-disturbing operations. - 6.1.1 Environmental assessments shall be completed during management planning. - 6.1.2 Environmental assessments shall consistently occur prior to site disturbing activities. - 6.1.3 Environmental impacts of on-site processing facilities shall be controlled (e.g. waste, construction impacts, etc.). - 6.1.4 Landscape level impacts of forest management (e.g. cumulative effects of forest operations within and nearby the FMU) shall be considered. - 6.1.5.
-Applicable to SLIMF FMEs only (note: above indicators do not apply) Before initiating any operation, the possible negative environmental impacts shall be identified and the operation is designed to minimize them.
-Assessments do not need to be documented unless legally required - 6.2 Safeguards shall exist which protect rare, threatened and endangered species and their habitats (e.g., nesting and feeding areas).
-Conservation zones and protection areas shall be established, appropriate to the scale and intensity of forest management and the uniqueness of the affected resources.
-Inappropriate hunting, fishing, trapping and collecting shall be controlled. - 6.2.1 The likely presence of rare, threatened or endangered species and their habitats (e.g. nesting and feeding areas) shall be assessed on the basis of the best available information. - 6.2.2 Timber species on either local and/or international endangered or threatened species lists (e.g. CITES
+- 6.1 Assessment of environmental impacts shall be completed appropriate to the scale, intensity of forest management and the uniqueness of the affected resources and adequately integrated into management systems.
+Assessments shall include landscape level considerations as well as the impacts of onsite processing facilities.
+Environmental impacts shall be assessed prior to commencement of site disturbing operations. - 6.1.1 Environmental assessments shall be completed during management planning. - 6.1.2 Environmental assessments shall consistently occur prior to site disturbing activities. - 6.1.3 Environmental impacts of on-site processing facilities shall be controlled (e.g. waste, construction impacts, etc.). - 6.1.4 Landscape level impacts of forest management (e.g. cumulative effects of forest operations within and nearby the FMU) shall be considered. - 6.1.5 FME shall not undertake clear felling adjacent to areas that have been cleared in the recent past and regeneration has not fully established in the whole area. - 6.1.6 The management plan prescriptions are modified appropriately, consistent with the outcome of the environmental impact assessments.